 Not so long ago we have discussed the brief history of telemedicine and its place in the healthcare of the future and landed at the conclusion that the share of the telemedicine market will grow and solidify over time.
 There are several reasons for that.

 Firstly, healthcare consumerism has been gradually gaining traction up til these days and will continue to do so in the future.
 As the consciousness about wellbeing grows within societies, people are ready to invest more time, effort, and money into their health.
 In such a way, healthcare is seen as not only a human right but also as a commercial service where customers want to get what they paid for – the convenience of use, the flexibility of appointments, getting services within a convenient locality, or at home.

 Secondly, the technological advance in healthcare made it about prevention rather than acute treatment.
 Thus, data collection, analysis, and follow-up communication can be done remotely.
-This, thirdly, given the current situation with the pandemic, it is only natural that remote consultations and treatments are the only way to go for many people making telemedicine number one on the list of the health tech trends of 2020.
+This, thirdly, in many cases it is only natural that remote consultations and treatments are the only way to go for many people making telemedicine number one on the list of the modern health tech trends.

 Big Data through wearables